Land of Oz: Origin of the name Oz

 A legend of uncertain validity is that when relating bedtime stories (the earliest form of the Oz books) Baum was asked by his niece, Ramona Baxter Bowden, the name of the magical land.
 He glanced at a nearby filing cabinet, which had three drawers, labeled A–G, H–N, and O–Z. Thus he named the land Oz.
 This story was first told in 1903, but his wife always insisted that the part about the filing cabinet was not true.
 In Dorothy and the Wizard in Oz, the name is translated as "great and good".
 Several of Baum's fairy stories that take place in the United States were situated on the Ozark Plateau, and the similarity of the name may not be a coincidence.

-Oz is a common vernacular contraction of Australia (Australia—Aussie—Aus—Oz).
-Australia is a large continent predominated by desert regions, with pockets of intense green tropical, sub-tropical and sub-alpine green lands and rainforests.
-It is quite possible that Baum took the popular nickname of Australia as the national name for his fictional world.
-Also, note that many fans place Oz in the South Pacific, see Location above.
-However, according to the Oxford English dictionary, the first references to Australia by this name were made in 1902—after the first book had been published.
-Nevertheless, spoken references would certainly have been in use before first appearing in print (as noted by Oxford), hence possibly before the writing of the book.

-It is also possible that it is based on the "Óg" in Tír na nÓg.
-While no direct link between the mythology of Oz and the realm of Irish folklore has been conclusively proven, certain similarities, for instance Ogma and Princess Ozma, are compelling.

 Legacy

 In 2018, The Lost Art of Oz project was initiated to locate and catalog the surviving original artwork John R. Neill, W. W. Denslow, Frank Kramer, Richard "Dirk" Gringhuis and Dick Martin created to illustrate the Oz book series.